syncfusion-content/flutter-docs/Flutter/cartesian-charts/series-customization.md

 ![Gradient color](images/cartesian-customization/gradient.png)

-N> The gradient is not applicable for financial and line type series except the [`FastLineSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/FastLineSeries-class.html).
+N> The gradient is not applicable for spline, step line, candle, hilo, hilo open close, and line type charts.
+However, in line type gradient is applicable for [`FastLineSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/FastLineSeries-class.html) alone.

-## Gradient stroke
+### Gradient stroke

 The [`borderGradient`]() property is used to define the gradient color for the border of the applicable series.